-- A. A minimum of 52 credits, of which no more than 9 can be at the 5000 level and no less than 43 at the 6000 level or higher.
-Of the previous 43 credits, 18 credits are assigned to the student's dissertation.
+- A. A minimum of 52 credits, of which no more than nine credits (9) can be at the 5000 level and no less than 34 credits at the 6000 level or higher.
+Of the previous 34 credits, 18 credits are assigned to the student's dissertation.
 Students are also required to take a minimum of nine credits hours of courses in an area other than their major. - B. The minimum grade point average required for graduation is 3.00.